-- 1. In case of suspected post-infectious syndrome (e.g., Multisystem Inflammatory Syndrome in Children; MIS-C). - 2.
+- In case of suspected post-infectious syndrome (e.g., Multisystem Inflammatory Syndrome in Children; MIS-C).
+(For details, please refer to the chapter on Multisystem Inflammatory Syndrome in Children; MIS-C). - 2.
 In surveillance and epidemiologic studies.

 2.3.
 Clinical spectrum of COVID 19